girlsrituals/girlsrituals/README.md

 No dni i block or avoid who i dont like thnx.
 South park fans are on lowk on thin ice though

-Other than that im a pretty chill guy
+Other than that im a pretty chill guy !
+Open to making new friends always but im really shy and bad at starting convos so u have to approach first sorrey